GeoscienceAustralia/hiperseis/seismic/receiver_fn/README.md

  - stations to exclude if any
  - sampling rate to interpolate

-There is a work-around to preserve H5 header information due to the obspy library bug.
+There is a work-around to preserve H5 header information due to a obspy library bug [!REF?].
 It was reported and will be fixed soon.

-The parallelized version of the same program is **generate_rf_parallel.py**
+The parallelized version of the same program is `generate_rf_parallel.py`.

 ## Filtering and removing bad RF

 There are number of ways to select good results and remove bad ones.
 Currently there are three methods implemented:

-  - grouping by similarity - grouping method based on calculation of euclidean distances and clustering by similarity ( aca machine learning approach)
+  - grouping by similarity - grouping method based on calculation of Euclidean distances and clustering by similarity (aca machine learning approach)
   - coherence - finding the coherent signals (in frequency domain) relative to median.
-Consequently, moveout should be applied to use this technique
+Consequently, moveout should be applied to use this technique.
   - knive - analysing the change of RMS relative to median.
 Noisy stations will give higher input.
-Moveout should be applied to use this technique
+Moveout should be applied to use this technique.

-In the last two approaches RFs are compared to the median and , consequently, the moveout should be applied to built one.
+In the last two approaches, RFs are compared to the median and, consequently, the moveout should be applied to built one.
 Currently it works with LQT convention that can be changed within the program.
-Existing libraries allow to tailor process and more options can be easily added.
+Existing libraries allow one to tailor the process and more options can be easily added.

-The example of how methods work can be seen running **rf_smart_tune_up.py** code.
+The example of how methods work can be seen running `rf_smart_tune_up.py` code.
 It uses `rf_test.dat` file to illustrate the process.

-The actual program that works with RF is **rf_smart_bin.py**
+The actual program that works with RF is `rf_smart_bin.py`.

 Following parameters should be specified within program: